Sir Chaloner Ogle, 1st Baronet

-Sir Chaloner Ogle, 1st Baronet (1726 – 27 August 1816) was an officer of the Royal Navy.
-He served during the Seven Years' War, American War of Independence, and the French Revolutionary and Napoleonic Wars.
+Admiral of the Red Sir Chaloner Ogle, 1st Baronet (1726 – 27 August 1816) was a Royal Navy officer who served in the Seven Years' War, American War of Independence and French Revolutionary and Napoleonic Wars.

 Early life

 Ogle was born in 1726 into the prominent Ogle family.
 He was the son of Elizabeth Newton and Dr. Nathaniel Ogle of Kirkley Hall, Northumberland, who served as Physician of the Forces, under the 1st Duke of Marlborough.
-Among his siblings were the Ver.
-Rev. Newton Ogle, Dean of Winchester, and sister Isabella Ogle, who married their cousin, and Ogle's namesake, Admiral Sir Chaloner Ogle, and (after his death James King, 4th Baron Kingston.
+Among his siblings were the Very Reverend Newton Ogle, Dean of Winchester, and sister Isabella Ogle, who married their cousin, and Ogle's namesake, Admiral Sir Chaloner Ogle, and (after his death, James King, 4th Baron Kingston.

 His paternal grandfather was Ralph Ogle and his maternal grandfather was Jonathan Newton, a Barrister in Newcastle upon Tyne.